TheOdinProject/curriculum/nodeJS/express_and_mongoose/deployment.md

 If you run into an error while deploying, the first thing to do is to check the build logs.
 Finding the build logs should be easy; it's the stream of output you'll see after kicking off a new deployment.

 Scroll through these logs and find the point where the deployment encountered the error.
-It should stand out from the rest of the output and will often look like the stack traces you've already seen with Javascript.
+It should stand out from the rest of the output and will often look like the stack traces you've already seen with Javascript/NodeJS.
 The error output will tell you exactly what went wrong.

 If you don't recognize the error or what might cause it, your next step will be to copy and paste it into your favorite online search engine.
 You'll likely find a Stack Overflow post with a solution.
 You can get support in our Discord server if searching doesn't lead to anything conclusive.